mtxr/vsc-sqltools-driver-template/README.md

 ## Getting started with you new driver

+Welcome, developer!

+Let's get started with your new driver.
+I'm assuming you already know how to start extensions on VSCode.
+In case you dont', please take a look at https://code.visualstudio.com/api/get-started/your-first-extension before moving forward.

 ### 1. Set name, id and description of your driver

 In the very beginning let's get this child a name.
 There are a few places you are required to change, and others are up to you to decide.